Who Needs Medicare Supplement Insurance?

 - Durable medical equipment

 These additional costs can be a burden on many older Americans.
-That’s why approximately 1 in 4 Medicare recipients will enroll in a Medigap policy.
-Depending on the Medicare Supplement plan that you choose, you may pay a higher monthly premium for greater coverage or take on more cost sharing for a lower monthly cost.
+That’s why approximately 1 in 4 Medicare recipients will enroll in a Medigap policy to enhance their benefits through the federal Medicare program.
+Depending on the Medicare Supplement plan that you choose, you may pay a higher monthly premium for greater coverage (such as Medigap Plan F) or take on more cost sharing for a lower monthly cost for your insurance policy (such as Medigap Plan N).

 Do You Love to Travel?